ziqinyeow/Depression-ML-Problem/README.md

 ## Notebook 7 - [Link](./Notebook%207.ipynb) <img src="https://img.shields.io/badge/PyTorch-EE4C2C?style=for-the-badge&logo=PyTorch&logoColor=white">

-Text classification (2-class) problem - Text loaded from HuggingFace dataset (self-pushed dataset from Kaggle) to fit into a pretrained bert tokenizer and model that classify whether the text is depression or non-depression. \
+Text classification (2-class) problem - Text loaded from HuggingFace dataset (self-pushed dataset from Kaggle) to fit into a pretrained Bert tokenizer and model that classify whether the text is depression or non-depression. \

 This model is a fine-tuned version of microsoft/xtremedistil-l6-h384-uncased on an unknown dataset.
 It achieves the following results on the evaluation set: